alonsoJASL/scripts_cemrg_4ch/README_MRI.md

 - RSPV = 10
 - RIPV = 11
 - LAA = 12
 1) Make sure the image is in a suitable orientation (by opening it in ITKsnap, for instance).
-If not, you can use `c3d seg_corrected.nii -orient RAI -o seg_corrected_RAI.nii.gz` to convert it to RAI orientation.
+If not, you can use `c3d seg_corrected_badly_oriented.nii -orient RAI -o seg_corrected_RAI.nii.gz` to convert it to RAI orientation.
 5) Resample to 0.3 mm isotropic using the `img.py` script.
+The final segmentation name has to be `seg_corrected.nrrd` for the following steps to work.

 6) Run `create_origin_spacing_files` in `img.py`.
 Otherwise, select manually in itksnap the origin and spacing and add it to origin_spacing.txt